DawidPL/scripts/README.md

 - Pandas

 ## 1. Excel Filter v2
 Similar to the previous one.
-The main difference is that filtered data is saved to a new file along with data that was not filtered
+The main difference is that filtered data is saved to a new file along with data that was not filtered (if other columns exist)